lll44/Study/05 - Tools/Obsidian/Alfred Obsidian Launcher.md

 - Press `⌘ + ↵` to open the forum category in your default browser.
 - Use `⌥ + ↵` to copy the link to the category to your clipboard instead.
 When Discord is the frontmost app, the copied link will be surrounded with `<` `>` for more convenient pasting in the Discord Desktop app (disables auto-preview).

----
-nav_order: 2
----
+# Workspace Switcher

+**`ow`: Switch to a different `w`orkspace**

+  * Displays a list of your workspaces.
+Select one to open the workspace.
+  * You can also manage your Workspaces from here, i.e., saving, loading & deleting a workspace.
+  * Using the [workflow configuration](https://github.com/chrisgrieser/shimmering-obsidian/blob/04c6f844575fb56fb0f87810f668237fb683747e/docs/Workflow%20Configuration.md#Miscellaneous) `workspace_to_spellcheck`, you can define one workspace as a "spellcheck workspace".
+This means every time you switch to that workspace via `ow`, Spellcheck will be turned on, and every time you switch to a _different_ workspace, spellcheck will be turned off.
+    * Using `ow`, you can also simply toggle Obsidian's built in spellcheck.
+  * Unsurprisingly, this workflow requires the [Workspaces Core Plugin](https://help.obsidian.md/Plugins/Workspaces) to be enabled.

 # Vault Switcher

 **`ov`: Open `V`aults in Obsidian, Finder, or the Terminal**
 - Select a Vault and press `↵` to open it in Obsidian.
 	- `⌘ + ↵` will open the root of the selected vault in your default Terminal.
-You can [change the default terminal in the Alfred Settings](https://www.alfredapp.com/help/features/terminal/).
+You can change the default terminal in the Alfred Settings.
 	- `⌥ + ↵` open the root in Finder.
 	- `⇧ + ↵` to control the selected vault with _Shimmering Obsidian_.
 (This Alfred workflow can only work on one vault a the same time.)
 The first time you are controlling another vault, you need to install [the requirements](../README.md#Workflow-Installation) and run `osetup` in that vault once.
 	- _⚙️ For developers_: `fn + ↵` run `git pull`on the vault